omsusi/Github-Visitor-Counter-Myth/README.md

 ## 🏗️ 2.
 System Design: The "Airport Customs" Analogy

 I modeled our architecture after a high-security international border.
-I didn't just want to see the visitor; we wanted to verify their "Passport."
+I didn't just want to see the visitor; I wanted to verify their "Passport."

 1. **The Passport (ETag Sync):** I hijacked the **HTTP ETag**.
 It acts as a session-less ID stored in the browser's cache, allowing us to recognize the same visitor without cookies (which GitHub blocks).
 2. **The Customs Gate (The SVG):** The visual "Badge" shown on the README.
 3. **The Interview (The CSS Font Trap):** This was the "Handshake."
-Inside the SVG, we hid a CSS `@font-face` request.
+Inside the SVG, I hid a CSS `@font-face` request.
 If a real browser renders the image, it "leaks" a request to our server to download a font. **That leak is the proof of life.**

 ---